ant-media/ant-media-documentation/docs/guides/recording-live-streams/recording-live-streams.md

 ![](@site/static/img/recording-live-streams/recording-live-streams/date-and-time.png)

+Once the recording is completed, the record file name will be like `streamId9666-2024-04-02_13-18-35.844.mp4` with a date and time.

 ### Recording with different resolutions and bitrates

 One of the main features of Ant Media Server is [Adaptive Bitrate Streaming](https://antmedia.io/docs/guides/adaptive-bitrate/adaptive-bitrate-streaming/), which makes a difference when it comes to recording.
 If you enable any kind of recording with adaptive bitrate settings, server will record the stream in each resolution, like: